JensenYuen/rockpaperscissors/README.md

 In ruby OOP, we used classes to define the states and behaviour of our code.
 Additionally, to reduce clutter I adopted the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC) design pattern.
 This would increase the files used but would make my code cleaner as well.
 Extendability of the code was also a factor to consider, as increased complexity of the game would also affect the logics in some methods.
-Thus, certain methods were seperate to be independent of logic and could be easier updated if needed.
+Thus, certain methods were separate to be independent of logic and could be easier updated if needed.

 <p align="right">(<a href="#top">back to top</a>)</p>